-Start here if you have no suction at the floor.
-If you low or no suction at the hose, scroll down to find the troubleshooting you need.
+Use the following steps if you have no suction at the floor.
+If you low or no suction at the hose, scroll down the page.

 1. First, remove the tank and check for cracks.
 Also, check the floor nozzle for cracks and clogs.
 Make sure the black rubber gasket that the nozzle connects to is properly attached to the base of the cleaner.
-If you find one of these parts is damaged, click the matching link below to replace it:
+If you find one of these parts is damaged, they should be replaced.

 2. Make sure that the dial on the base of the cleaner is set to “Floor Cleaning.”
 This dial allows you to choose between floor cleaning or tools (i.e. the hose).
 To get suction at the floor, this dial must be set to floor cleaning.